tekumara/notes/python-linting.md

 pylint has the most checks, many of which are better turned off.
 The VS Code [default pylint rules](https://code.visualstudio.com/docs/python/linting#_default-pylint-rules) are reasonable.

-[pycodestyle](https://github.com/PyCQA/pycodestyle) (formerly pep8) checks code against PEP8.
-autopep8 requires pycodestyle and fixes issues it identifies.

-[pyflakes](https://github.com/PyCQA/pyflakes) has fewer checks than pylint, and so is faster.
-It does not check style eg: PEP8.

-[pylama](https://github.com/klen/pylama) bundles a lot of Python & JavaScript tools together.

-[flake8](https://pypi.org/project/flake8/) is a wrapper around pyflakes, pycodestyle, and [McCabe complexity script](https://nedbatchelder.com/blog/200803/python_code_complexity_microtool.html).
-It supports additional addons.
+[flake8](https://pypi.org/project/flake8/) is a wrapper around pyflakes, pycodestyle, and the [McCabe complexity script](https://nedbatchelder.com/blog/200803/python_code_complexity_microtool.html). flake8 generally checks less than pylint, but is faster and has support for additional plugins. [pyflakes](https://github.com/PyCQA/pyflakes) checks for smells, but not style. [pycodestyle](https://github.com/PyCQA/pycodestyle) (formerly pep8) checks style.

-[pyright](https://github.com/microsoft/pyright) is Microsoft's Python type checker running on node.
-It has active support and deployment, is fast, and in strict mode detects a lot of issues other type checkers miss.
+[pyright](https://github.com/microsoft/pyright) is Microsoft's Python type checker (requires node).
+It has active support and deployment, is fast, and detects issues other type checkers miss.

 [pylance](https://github.com/microsoft/pylance-release) is a VS Code language server extension that bundles pyright and other goodies like auto-imports, code completion and additional stubs (eg: pandas, matplotlib)